dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The most difficult thing is the decision to act, the rest is merely tenacity.
-The fears are paper tigers.
-You can do anything you decide to do.
-You can act to change and control your life and the procedure , the process is its own reward.
+  Never let your schooling interfere with your education.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (922 days)
+## 🌟 Experiences (923 days)

 ### 🧮 Programming languages